valkey-io/valkey-doc/topics/modules-api-ref.md

     VALKEYMODULE_CLIENTINFO_FLAG_UNIXSOCKET   Client using unix domain socket.
     VALKEYMODULE_CLIENTINFO_FLAG_MULTI        Client in MULTI state.
     VALKEYMODULE_CLIENTINFO_FLAG_READONLY     Client in ReadOnly state.
+    VALKEYMODULE_CLIENTINFO_FLAG_PRIMARY      Client is the replication link
+                                              from this replica's primary,
+                                              over which replicated commands
+                                              are applied.
-    VALKEYMODULE_CLIENTINFO_FLAG_PRIMARY      Client is a fake client used for applying replicated
+    VALKEYMODULE_CLIENTINFO_FLAG_REPLICA      Client is a replica connection.
-                                              commands from the primary.
+                                              Also set for MONITOR clients,
+                                              together with FLAG_MONITOR.
     VALKEYMODULE_CLIENTINFO_FLAG_MONITOR      Client in monitor mode.
     VALKEYMODULE_CLIENTINFO_FLAG_MODULE       Client is a module.
     VALKEYMODULE_CLIENTINFO_FLAG_AUTHENTICATED